Put a minty spin on your hot chocolate this winter! This homemade mint hot chocolate recipe is simple and uses real mint for a fresh, tasty treat!

 You can also top this with coconut whipped cream!
 Delicious!

-If you like this hot chocolate, try these other recipes on the blog:
+If you like this hot chocolate, try some of my other popular recipes!

 Print